10 Memoir Writing Prompts to Get You Started

 Choose one of the memoir writing prompts above.
 Then set a timer for fifteen minutes, and write as much as you can.

-When your time is up, post your practice in the comments section below.
+When your time is up, post your practice in the box below.
 And if you post, please be sure to give feedback to at least three other writers.

 Happy writing!